Your Cart

 1. Balanced, Nutritious Diet

-A nutritious diet rich in vitamins, minerals and proteins is essential for hair health.
+A nutritious menopause diet rich in vitamins, minerals and proteins is essential for hair health.
 Include foods high in biotin, vitamin D, iron and omega-3 fatty acids.
 Good sources include eggs, fish, nuts, seeds, leafy greens and whole grains.

 Drinking enough water is crucial for overall health, including the health of your hair.
 Proper hydration ensures that hair follicles receive the necessary nutrients.